bookwyrm/bookwyrm.github.com/contracting.md

 #### [vanderpol.net](http://vanderpol.net)

 This site was recently re-imagined and relaunched.
 I wanted a place where I could promote my skills and capabilities as well as share my knowledge and give my own education a better framework.
 The site is built on top of [Jekyll](http://jekyllrb.com/), managed with [git](http://git-scm.com/) and served through [github pages](http://pages.github.com/).
 Having a static site like this frees me from having to maintain, secure, and update a hosting platform like WordPress and it allows me more flexibility in how I build the site.
-I’m only limited by my Ruby, JS and CSS skills.
+I’m only limited by my Ruby, JS, and CSS skills.

 #### [Cedar House Sport Hotel Event Calendar](http://www.cedarhousesporthotel.com/eventcalendar/index.php)